MannyFay/ansible/README.md

 ## VMware
 Boost performance even more:
-Open Command Prompt as administrator, then (reboot machine after that):
+Open Command Prompt as administrator:
 ```bash
 bcdedit /set hypervisorlaunchtype off
 # To set it on again if needed: